tursodatabase/libsql/README.md

 # What is libSQL?

-libSQL is a fork of the popular SQLite database.
+[libSQL](http://libsql.org) is an open source, open contribution fork of SQLite.
+We aim to evolve it to suit many more use cases than SQLite was originally designed for.

 ## We like SQLite a lot, and with modifications.